 The students acquire detailed and differentiated knowledge about plant breeding and its relevance to produce food.
-Furthermore, they know about CRISPR-Cas genome editing.
+Furthermore, they gain in-depth knowledge about modern genomic techniques, including RNAinterference and CRISPR-Cas genome editing, and their possible applications to plant production.
 Based on this knowledge, they can identify and optimize strategies to support the production of healthy food in the face of climate change.